nessakura/thai-china-voice-translator/README.md

             disableAllFeatures() {
                 this.startThaiBtn.disabled = true;
                 this.stopThaiBtn.disabled = true;
-                this.translateThaiToKoreanBtn.disabled = true;
+                this.translateThaiToChineseBtn.disabled = true;
-                this.listenKoreanBtn.disabled = true;
+                this.listenChineseBtn.disabled = true;

-                this.startKoreanBtn.disabled = true;
+                this.startChineseBtn.disabled = true;
-                this.stopKoreanBtn.disabled = true;
+                this.stopChineseBtn.disabled = true;
-                this.translateKoreanToThaiBtn.disabled = true;
+                this.translateChineseToThaiBtn.disabled = true;
                 this.listenThaiBtn.disabled = true;
             }